Expurple/home.expurple.me/content/inspiration/Music.md

 Увула (I heard them when I was already done with shoegaze, but they seem good for the genre)

-Cocteau Twins - Heaven Or Las Vegas (haven't listened to the other ones much)

 Ringo Deathstarr - Colour Trip (haven't listened to the other ones much)

 Lovesliescrushing - Blowyelashwish (haven't listened to the other ones much)